gbmhunter/blog/content/electronics/components/oscillators/_index.md

 ## Ring Oscillators

-A _ring oscillator_ is an electronic oscillator made up of a **chain of an odd-number of digital logic NOT gates**.
+A _ring oscillator_ (a.k.a. _RO_) is an electronic oscillator made up of a **chain of an odd-number of digital logic NOT gates**.
 The output of the last NOT gate is fed into the input of the first.
 The oscillator relies on the _propagation delay_ from the input of the first NOT gate to the output of the last NOT gate to set the oscillation frequency.

 {{% figure src="ring-oscillator-single/schematic.svg" width="500px" caption="The world's most basic ring oscillator, using one NOT gate." %}}

+### Simulation

+{{% figure src="ring-oscillator-triple/simulation.png" width="700px" caption="KiCad schematic of a three stage ring oscillator (ready for simulation)." %}}

+I ran into convergence issues when using the `74HCU04` SPICE model I found floating around on the internet (located in a file called [74HCng.lib](ring-oscillator-single/74HCng.lib)).
+Simulating one instance of the inverter worked fine, but I got the dreaded `doAnalyses: TRAN:  Timestep too small` error when connecting the second/third/e.t.c inverter in the ring.
+The convergence issue still occurred even when driving the first inverter instance from a slow frequency `PULSE` voltage source (rather than the driving it from the output of the last inverter), indicating it wasn't a problem with the ring structure.

+I then looked harder around the internet and found the `MyHCU04` SPICE model [posted on Google Groups by the late Jim Thompson](https://groups.google.com/g/sci.electronics.basics/c/k93fFgwnw-s?pli=1):

+> On popular request, 74HCU04 Spice Model rescued from 1993 archives and posted on the Device Models & Subcircuits page of my website...

+This SPICE model for an inverter fixed the convergence issues I was having (if anyone else is interested in this file, I've saved it [here](ring-oscillator-triple/MyHCU04.lib)).
+Hurrah!

+{{% figure src="ring-oscillator-triple/out.png" width="700px" caption="It's working!
+Simulated output of the three stage ring oscillator schematic shown above." %}}

 ## Manufacturer Part Numbers